-- a) To what extent was the project in line with national development priorities, the country project's outputs and outcomes, the UNDP Strategic Plan and the SDGs? - b) To what extent does the project contribute to the theory of change for the relevant country project outcomes? - c) Extent to which project initiatives such as awareness raising campaigns, capacity building initiatives and public outreach products were relevant to the needs of partners and stakeholders? - d) To what extent does the project contribute to LNOB, gender equality, the empowerment of women and the human rights-based approach? - e) Evaluate the extent to which SELP implementation strategy has been responsive to the emerging needs and priorities of ECP, parliamentary bodies and other partners and stakeholders; and to the context of Pakistan's emerging political and development scenario; - f) Evaluate whether project activities were relevant for the implementation of strategic and other plans of stakeholders?
+- a) To what extent was the project in line with federal and provincial development priorities, the country program's outputs and outcomes, the UNDP Strategic Plan and the SDGs? - b) To what extent does the project contribute to the theory of change for the relevant country program outcomes? - c) Extent to which project initiatives such as awareness raising campaigns, capacity building initiatives and public outreach products were relevant to the needs of partners and stakeholders? - d) To what extent does the project contribute to LNOB1, gender equality, the empowerment of women and the human rights-based approach? - e) Evaluate the extent to which DHL implementation strategy has been responsive to the emerging needs and priorities of MoHR, provincial line departments and other partners and stakeholders; and to the context of Pakistan's emerging political and development scenario; - f) Evaluate whether project activities were relevant for the implementation of strategic and other plans of stakeholders?: - i) What is the stakeholder involvement in the project? - ii) What is the community's involvement in planning and implementing this project? - iii) What is the private sector's involvement in planning and implementing this project? - iv) What is the local/provincial & federal government's involvement in planning and implementing this project?